5 Fitness Myths: Busted

 Everyone with access to the internet claims to be a fitness expert.
 There are countless blogs and social media pages dedicated to giving you a unique (and sometimes inaccurate) take on what you should be doing to achieve your fitness goals.
-Well we don’t stand for “sometimes accurate”.
-So here’s a dose of of truth to debunk the myths and filter out the stuff that simply isn’t the case.
+Well, we don’t stand for “sometimes accurate.”
+So here’s a dose of truth to debunk the myths and filter out the stuff that simply isn’t correct.

 You Should Stretch Before You Workout

 We know what you’re thinking.
 ‘But my middle school gym teacher’s life mission revolved around teaching us to stretch before doing ANYTHING active’.
 Newsflash: your teacher in short shorts and knee-high socks probably didn’t know that stretching before a workout (or dodgeball) can make your muscles weak and unsteady.
 According to a study in The Journal of Strength and Conditioning Research, a group of 17 men were asked to complete a series of squat exercises during two gym sessions.
 Before the first session, they did a warmup that mimicked the movements that would soon follow.
 Before the second session, the participants did a series of traditional static stretches focused on loosening their calves, hamstrings, and quads.
 When asked which workout they felt better during, the study showed participants felt 23% less stable and balanced after the traditional stretching.

 So, is stretching bad?
 The answer is no. But it isn’t effective the way a “proper” warm-up like running or mimicking your workout moves would be.
 Get the blood flowing, just don’t mess with your balance and weakening your muscles.